nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list all tags
+2. AddressBook shows a list of all tags
+3. User requests to rename a tag
+4. AddressBook renames the tag and updates the tag change for the persons that are affected

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+Tag name already exists

+> 3b1.
+Addressbook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements